GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that convertsa string to an integer.
 ----------------------------------------------------------------------
 At this point I produce material from the More pointers arrays and strings.
-THis current push is a function that concatenates two strings.
+This current push is a function that concatenates two strings.
+This current push is a function that concatenates two strings appending only the specified number of characters in thesecond string to the first.